jusss/BluetoothKeyboard/README.md

 https://github.com/ginkage/wearmouse<br/>
 https://github.com/domi1294/BluetoothHidDemo

-# Bluetooth Name
-Specific Name for auto reconnect: IPC6308

-# How to use
+# How to Use
-1. iPhone Rename as IPC6308<br/>
-2. Android kill BluetoothHidDemo APP<br/>
-3. iPhone connect to Android via Bluetooth<br/>
+1. iPhone connect to Android via Bluetooth<br/>
-4. open BluetoothHidDemo APP on Android<br/>
+2. open BluetoothHidDemo APP on Android<br/>
-5. iPhone click an area which can input, then press any key on Android
+3. iPhone click an area which can input, then press any key on this APP

 # Requirement
 Android Pie 9, API 28<br/>
 Bluetooth HID Profile Enabled

 # Test Device
 Redmi Note 7, LineageOS 18.1, Android 11, lineage-18.1-20210525-nightly-lavender-signed.zip<br/>